 Services offered by Ameriprise Financial Services

 The advisors at Ameriprise Financial Services offer two main services: portfolio management and financial planning.
 For portfolio management, the firm offers discretionary programs, where the advisor can make trades on your behalf, and non-discretionary programs, where you must approve all trading decisions.
-The firm’s total assets under management is pretty evenly split between discretionary and non-discretionary accounts.
+The firm’s total assets under management are close to evenly split between discretionary and non-discretionary accounts.

-If you don’t need advice, Ameriprise Financial Services is a stand-alone broker so you can make investments on your own, without an advisor.
+If you don’t need advice, Ameriprise Financial Services is also a standalone broker, so you can make investments on your own, without an advisor.

 Here is a full list of services that you may have access to through Ameriprise Financial Services:

 - Investment advisory services and portfolio management

 - Workshops and seminars

 - Newsletters and publications

 Ameriprise Financial Services does not just follow one investment strategy.
 The firm offers a wide range of different programs and investment products so clients can decide how they want their money handled.

 When you meet with an Ameriprise investment manager, they will get to know your financial goals, risk tolerance and portfolio size.
 It is also up to the client whether you want the manager to have more authority in managing your portfolio (i.e., discretionary management) or whether you’d like to make the trading decisions yourself (non-discretionary).